cameronhunter/generator-flight/README.md

 ### flight:package

-Scaffolds a Flight application file structure, installs all the library code you need, and correctly configures your test setup.
-The app generator will prompt you to optionally install Twitter Bootstrap or Normalize.css.
+Scaffolds a Flight package file structure, installs all the library code you need, and correctly configures your test setup.
+The result is a Flight component that can be registered in Bower.

 Example: